pixop/video-compare/README.md

 of filters, without the need to enter the same, potentially long path twice:

     video-compare some/very/long/and/complicated/video/path.mp4 __

+Apply common filters to both videos and extend them with additional side-specific filters using the placeholder resolution functionality.
+This structure also works for demuxer, decoder, and hardware acceleration settings:

+    video-compare -i yadif,hqdn3d -l setfield=bff,__ -r __,scale=iw/2:ih/2 video1.mp4 video2.mp4

 The above features can be combined in any order, of course.
 Launch `video-compare` without any arguments to see all supported options.